Muharraq Airfield: History

+The base was formally closed on 15 December 1971.

 The base was used by a detachment of Vickers VC10 tankers from No. 101 Squadron RAF during the Gulf War training with Royal Air Force Panavia Tornado GR1's.

-From May 1997 a detachment of VC10's returned supporting Operation Jural and later Operation Bolton over Iraq.
+From May 1997 a detachment of VC10s returned supporting Operation Jural and later Operation Bolton over Iraq.

+Current use

 It became part of No. 83 Expeditionary Air Group in the Middle East.
 Commanded by a Squadron Leader (RAF) until 2015, the current ranking Officer is a Warrant Officer First Class (Supply Chain) RN.

+The base is also used by Mine countermeasures helicopters patrolling the Persian Gulf such as HM-15's Sikorsky MH-53E Sea Dragon's.